denten-books/plain-text/1-metaphor.md

 documents and paper waste baskets onto the computational domain.
 The icon should work similarly to the object it purports to simulate.
 Instead, the *idea* of discarding something substitutes for the *material reality* of the corresponding action.
 The concept (of discarding something physical) blends not with another conceptual domain (erasing data) but with the contingent material affordances of the target medium (solid state storage).
 Such material affordances---our ability to actually erase data, for example---stand in an arbitrary relationship to the depicted figure.
 We expect the thing to be deleted, but it is not.
 One "empties the dustbin," but has no means to verify whether the transference of properties took place or not.
-This incongruence, a breakdown of trust in domain transference, violates Lakoff's Invariance Principle, which, if you would recall, describes the projection of structure from the source domain *in a way that is consistent with the inherent structure of target domain* @lakoff_contemporary_1998, 215] Whatever structural transformations visible in the source domain do not carry over to the target.
+This incongruence, a breakdown of trust in domain transference, violates Lakoff's Invariance Principle, which, if you would recall, describes the projection of structure from the source domain *in a way that is consistent with the inherent structure of target domain* [@lakoff_contemporary_1998, 215] Whatever structural transformations visible in the source domain do not carry over to the target.
 The metaphor breaks almost as badly as the transference between desks and ravens.
 Absent the corresponding erasure of data, the act of "emptying the trashcan" ceases to be a metaphor at all; it illustrates nothing in particular.
 As was the case with the "crane's foot" in the English "pedigree," the handler of the simulated dustbin is missing one part of the metaphor equation.
 Where with "pedigrees" English speakers fail to grasp the source or the tenor of metaphoric substitution, the virtual dustbin is missing the target, or the vehicle of the action.
 Discarding a document into the virtual dustbin may not in fact correspond to a similar action in the target domain of the storage medium.
 Failing to achieve transference between source and target domains, the metaphor ceases to function.
 Worse yet: the transferred properties are not simply missing in transit, they are manifestly misrepresented.

 ## Mimesis

-"An interface is by nature a form of artistic imitation: a *mimesis*," Brenda Laurel wrote in her important 1984 essay "Interface as Mimesis."
+"[A]n interface is by nature a form of artistic imitation: a *mimesis*," Brenda Laurel wrote in her important 1984 essay "Interface as Mimesis."
 She went on to write that "if designing interfaces feels like painting on cave walls by flickering torchlight, it is only because we, the designers, have not availed ourselves of better illumination: the science of the mimetic arts, poetics" [@laurel_brenda_interface_1986, 67].
-Laurel, who started her academic career in theater studies, went on to work for Apple, Activision, Atari, and Sun Microsystems among other companies.
+Laurel, who started her academic career in theater studies, went on to work or consult <!--technically consulted for Apple, according to her resume; not sure if that matters.
+PRP-->for Apple, Activision, Atari, and Sun Microsystems among other companies.
 Her work, widely cited in technical literature, reminds us of the close connection between poetics and the architecture of human-computer interaction.
 It is all the more important today, as immersive computational environments begin to structure experience beyond the merely instrumental.
 Computers increasingly mediate in the interface between the public and the private, art and politics, mind and body.
-The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the "space ulterior to mimesis" [@taussig_mimesis_1993, 129-144].
-The suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a willful act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1917, 6-7].
-An involuntary or worse yet forced suspension of disbelief can only lead to a state of total critical disempowerment.
+The simulacrum requires that we advance a reflective "science of the mimetic arts" lest we lose a sense of what Michael Taussig has called the "space ulterior to mimesis" [@taussig_mimesis_1993, 129-144].<!--I've looked through the Alterity and Mimesis and Alterity chapters of Taussig but can't find any record of this phrase---the only hit I can find for it is in a presentation you gave on Metaphor Machines.
+The sense of this phrase exists in Taussig, if not the language, so maybe just take it out of quotes?
+PRP --> The suspension of disbelief must remain, as it was in Samuel Coleridge's original formulation, a willful act, containing further a "semblance of truth" required to animate the shadows of imagination [@coleridge_biographia_1985, 308].<!--had to change to modern edition to confirm citation--> An involuntary or worse yet forced suspension of disbelief can only lead to a state of total critical disempowerment.

 The history of human-computer interaction passes through several distinct